 This medication was linked to a fivefold increase in deaths in Ontario over all other opioids .

 |Trade Name||Oxycodone & acetaminophen|

 What is Percocet Used For?

 Percocet is used for moderate to severe pain.
 Do not eat grapefruit or drink grapefruit juice when you use this medication.

 What Are the Side Effects of Percocet?

 Percocet can produce many unpleasant side effects.
-This is especially notable if you have serious or very serious side effects.
+This is especially notable if you take higher doses.

 Common side effects of Percocet may include: